 So, what does that redesign involve?
 First up there's the new HF6 capsule, designed to feature a sound signature similar to vintage favourites but exhibiting extremely low noise.
 Then there's the fact that the transducer is suspended inside the microphone using Rycote's Lyre system, which should minimise external vibrations.
 Rode also claims that the NT1 is the world's quietest 1-inch cardioid condenser due to the high-grade electronics keeping the self-noise level down to 4.5dBA.

-Read the full Rode NT1 review
+Read our full Rode NT1 review

 5. Sontronics Aria microphone